dendronhq/dendron-site/vault/dendron.guides.cook.md

 Dendron doesn't currently provide native support for this.
 You can download the [Bookmarks](https://marketplace.visualstudio.com/items?itemName=alefragnani.Bookmarks) extension to achieve the functionality in the interim.

-### Analyze notes using elasticsearch
+### Analyze notes using Elasticsearch

 -   WARNING: this is advanced material

-With Dendron, you can export your notes using the [[JSON Export Pod|dendron.topic.pod]] and then use that data to analyze your notes using elasticsearch.
+With Dendron, you can export your notes using the [[JSON Export Pod|dendron.topic.pod]] and then use that data to analyze your notes using Elasticsearch.

 This video walkthrough walks you through that process.
 <a href="https://www.loom.com/share/c85c7c81d8aa4e97b4bbdf2245ca8f9b"> <img style="" src="https://cdn.loom.com/sessions/thumbnails/c85c7c81d8aa4e97b4bbdf2245ca8f9b-with-play.gif"> </a>